 This seminar discusses current work in abilities and expertise viewed from a multidisciplinary approach.
-It consists of both presentations and discussions of recent readings.
+It includes both presentations and discussions of recent readings.

 PSYC 708, Current Work in Developmental Psychology.
-Faculty.
+Karen Wynn.

 A luncheon meeting of the faculty and graduate students in developmental psychology for reports of current research and discussion on topics of general interest.